Section 06: pvalues

 This section will not focus on p-values.
 Instead, it will cover general features of parameter estimation, review Bayes rule, introduce the T distribution, and provide small hint for the p-set.

-There is also a Jupyter notebook that covers all of the above more densely, along with practice problems, an example p value calculation, and some interactive functions that you can run/modify to explore null vs. alternative hypotheses, visualize estimation procedures, etc. Here's the notebook: w06_section.ipynb.
+Optionally: There is also a Jupyter notebook that covers all of the above more densely, along with practice problems, an example p value calculation, and some interactive functions that you can run/modify to explore null vs. alternative hypotheses, visualize estimation procedures, etc. Here's the notebook: w06_section.ipynb.
 To run the pre-written functions you need to download this helper file: w06_section_utils.py.
+You are not expected to reproduce this code, this is just for you to play with.

 Parameter Estimation/Inference